INSEEC School of Business and Economics: National competitive examinations as prerequisite of French Grande Ecoles

-The school is a Grande Ecole, literally "Great School", which means it is a higher education institution and part of a French league of universities, which select students via national competitive entrance examinations (in French: concours) to safeguard meritocracy and impartiality.
-The French National competitive entrance examinations are organised in pools of examinations (Banque de Concours d'Épreuves).
+For candidates coming from preparatory classes, the French national competitive examinations are organised in pools of examinations (Banque de Concours d'Épreuves).
 INSEEC belongs to the BCE pool.
-Grande Ecoles only deliver master's degree, with curricula which vary from 3 years up to 2 years (3 years, after successful completion of the National Entrance Competitive Examination after an Undergraduate Degree-level; 2 years after successful completion of the National Entrance Competitive Examination at a Bachelor-Degree level).
+Grande Ecoles only deliver master's degree, with curricula which vary from 3 years up to 2 years (3 years, after successful completion of the national competitive examinations after an Undergraduate Degree-level; 2 years after successful completion of the national entrance competitive examination at a Bachelor-Degree level).